syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 ### selectedFolder<span class="type-signature type string">String</span>
 {:#members:selectedfolder}

-The selectedFolder is used to select the specified folder of File Explorer control.
+The selectedFolder is used to select the specified folder of FileExplorer control.

 Default Value:
 {:.param}